msfchen/deep_learning/README.md

 # Deep Learning

-This repository contains the deep learning projects I did in the past.
+This repository contains some deep learning projects that I did in the past.

 ## Table Of Contents